-- A comprehensive understanding of the relevant scientific principles of the specialisation (SM7m) - Ability to collect and analyse research data and to use appropriate engineering analysis tools in tackling unfamiliar problems, such as those with uncertain or incomplete data or specifications, by the appropriate innovation, use or adaptation of engineering analytical methods (EA7m) - Knowledge, understanding and skills to work with information that may be incomplete or uncertain, quantify the effect of this on the design and, where appropriate, use theory or experimental research to mitigate deficiencies (D9m)

-Assessment: Examination (100%)

-Assessment Description: Formal Exam.
+- A comprehensive understanding of the relevant scientific principles of the specialisation (SM7m) - Ability to collect and analyse research data and to use appropriate engineering analysis tools in tackling unfamiliar problems, such as those with uncertain or incomplete data or specifications, by the appropriate innovation, use or adaptation of engineering analytical methods (EA7m) - Knowledge, understanding and skills to work with information that may be incomplete or uncertain, quantify the effect of this on the design and, where appropriate, use theory or experimental research to mitigate deficiencies (D9m) Assessment: Examination (100%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Description: Formal Exam.
 100%.
 2 hours.
 Examination questions will be open ended questions to assess the breadth and depth of understanding of the subject.
 Students will be asked to show the application of knowledge gained in the module.

-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback: The College of Engineering uses a standard college exam feedback form posted on an intranet site.

-Failure Redemption: A supplementary examination will form 100% of the module mark

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.

-Available to visiting and exchange students

-EG-M106 Polymer Processing
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: The College of Engineering uses a standard college exam feedback form posted on an intranet site.
+Failure Redemption: A supplementary examination will form 100% of the module mark Additional Notes: Delivery of both teaching and assessment will be blended including live and selfdirected activities online and on-campus.
+Available to visiting and exchange students EG-M106 Polymer Processing Credits: 10 Session: 2022/23 September-January Pre-requisite Modules: